marcusinthesky/Word2Risk/README.md

 ### JupyterLab
 The project was made in JupyterLab, using an Ipython Notebook.
-This allows for python code and natural text in python and [markdown](https://daringfireball.net/projects/markdown/basics) codechunks, which can be exported to a range of formats including latex and html.
+This allows for python code and markup[markdown] (https://daringfireball.net/projects/markdown/basics) codechunks, in python which can be exported to a range of formats including latex and html.
 [Jupyterlab Documentation](http://jupyterlab-tutorial.readthedocs.io/en/latest/)